 What do premillennialists and amillennialists say to this?

 First, they agree on many points.
-We all agree that God does whatever he wants, that he will accomplish his purpose just as he has planned to, that Satan has already been defeated and that Christ already has all power and authority.
+All agree that God does whatever he wants, that he will accomplish his purpose just as he has planned to, that Satan has already been defeated and that Christ already has all power and authority.

 Christ already has all power, and he is already reigning in some sense.
 But we cannot consider his reign to be a failure even though he has not yet accomplished what we want.
 The evidence for the gradual expansion of Christianity is debatable.
 Just because some of Christ’s parables show gradual growth, we cannot make those parables dictate everything else in Scripture.
 Other parables show dramatic and miraculous intervention by Christ.
 The parable of the tares shows that a significant portion of people will remain unconverted even until Christ returns.
 There is no textual support for a golden age before Christ’s return.